 The Presto and Athena integration has known limitations in its behavior.

 Whenever Delta Lake generates updated manifests, it atomically overwrites existing manifest files.
 Therefore, Presto and Athena will always see a consistent view of the data files; it will see all of the old version files or all of the new version files.
-However, the granularity of the consistency guarantees depends on whether the table is partitioned or not.
+However, the granularity of the consistency guarantees depends on whether or not the table is partitioned.

 - Unpartitioned tables: All the files names are written in one manifest file which is updated atomically.
 In this case Presto and Athena will see full table snapshot consistency.

 Very large numbers of files can hurt the performance of Presto and Athena.
-Hence we recommend that you compact the files of the table before generating the manifests.
-We suggest that the number of files should not exceed 1000 (for the entire unpartitioned table or for each partition in a partitioned table).
+Hence Databricks recommends that you compact the files of the table before generating the manifests.
+The number of files should not exceed 1000 (for the entire unpartitioned table or for each partition in a partitioned table).

 Delta Lake supports schema evolution and queries on a Delta table automatically use the latest schema regardless of the schema defined in the table in the Hive metastore.
 However, Presto or Athena uses the schema defined in the Hive metastore and will not query with the updated schema until the table used by Presto or Athena is redefined to have the updated schema.

 Athena does not support reading manifests from CSE-KMS encrypted tables.
-See AWS documentation for latest information.
+See the AWS documentation for the latest information.